Naga-Manohar-Y/Classifying_Chessmen/README.md

 ## Problem Description

-Chess piece classification is a common computer vision problem where the goal is to accurately identify individual chess pieces in images.
-This project uses a convolutional neural network (CNN) to achieve high classification accuracy.
+Chess is a game of strategy, precision, and intellectual mastery.
+Accurately identifying chess pieces from images is a step toward automating chess game analysis, enhancing digital chess applications, and providing innovative solutions for enthusiasts and developers.
+This project aims to classify chess pieces—King, Queen, Rook, Bishop, Knight, and Pawn—using advanced machine learning techniques with a focus on accuracy and deployment readiness.

 ---